Etosha & Swakopmund

 Includes:

-• Transport in a safari vehicle with pop up roof & A/C
+• Transport in a safari vehicle with air conditioning and charging ports

 • Professional English-speaking guide